O'Hare International Airport turbulence forecast

 Computed from ORD's geography and climate

-Chicago sits squarely under the mid-latitude-latitude jet, north of which most long-haul corridors run.
+Chicago sits squarely under the mid-latitude jet, north of which most long-haul corridors run.
 Clear-air turbulence (CAT) at cruise is the most common source of bumps on departures from here, especially during December–February when the jet is at its strongest.
 Warm-season convection (June–August) drives the dominant turbulence pattern from ORD — afternoon thunderstorm cells are routed around but their wake turbulence and gust fronts can still affect arrivals and departures.

 Climbout is usually unremarkable — most turbulence on flights from Chicago occurs at cruise rather than immediately after takeoff.